ReactPoland/RNPrimaryStructure/README.md

 'ANDROID_APP_ID' and 'IOS_BUNDLE_ID' should not be changed for internal ReactPoland projects

 '..._ID_SUFFIX' keys should be use to specify project product name (for internal ReactPoland projects)

+## Firebase
+Firebase enabled by default with given services - analytics, crashlytics and performance monitor.
+They work only on release builds - as set inside 'serviceprovider' folder.